List of schools in Nova Scotia

 Nearly all primary and secondary schools in the province of Nova Scotia are public schools maintained by the provincial government's Department of Education.
 While providing guidelines, the government divides administration of public education over seven regional school districts and one province wide school district serving the province's Acadians.

 Post-secondary schools consist of the provincial government operated community college system, Nova Scotia Community College and independently managed universities which receive some public funding.
 (For a list of post-secondary institutions see List of colleges and universities in Nova Scotia.)

-There are seven English-language school districts in Nova Scotia:
+There are seven English-language school districts in Nova Scotia, all created by the Nova Scotia Education Reform Act, 2018: